noppefoxwolf/presentations/tryswift/note_en.md

 ---

+@_exported is import as own code.
-For example, it can be used to make aUmbrellaFramework.
+For example, it can be used to make a UmbrellaFramework.
 The underscore stands for private.
 But it is not recommended and you should use in developing phase only.
 What's more, there is some possibility of having an impact on Swift ABI stability.